 Marriage and Sexuality

-We believe that God ordained marriage as a lifelong union between one man and one woman (Genesis 2:18; Matthew 19:4-9; Ephesians 5:31-33).
-Those who accept and live within God’s design for sex, biological gender, and marriage experience the blessing of His good design (Psalm 1:1-3; 128:1-4), and decisions to change, alter, or modify God’s will in marriage, sex, or gender are part of man’s brokenness and lead to despair (Romans 1:21-22; James 1:13-15).
+We believe that God ordained marriage as a lifelong union between one man and one woman (Gen. 2: 18; Matt.
+19: 4-9; Ephesians 5:31-33).
+Those who accept and live within God’s design for sex, biological gender, and marriage experience the blessing of His good design (Ps.
+1:1-3; 128:1-4), and decisions to change, alter, or modify God’s will in marriage, sex, or gender are part of man’s brokenness and lead to despair (Rom.
+1:21-22; James 1:13-15).
 Further, sexual intimacy outside of marriage is outside of God’s design.
-This includes living together unmarried, same-sex sexual behavior, pre-marital sex, and the use of pornography (1 Corinthians 6).
+This includes living together unmarried, same-sex sexual behavior, pre-marital sex, and the use of pornography (1 Cor.
+6).

-We believe Jesus Christ will return to earth personally, visibly, and bodily as King of Kings and Lord of Lords (Acts 1:11).
+We believe Jesus Christ will return to earth personally, visibly, and bodily as King of Kings and Lord of Lords (Acts 1: 11).
 At his appearing, the dead shall be raised and the living and the dead will be judged (1 Cor.
 15).
-The wicked and unbelieving will be consigned to hell, a place of eternal conscious punishment (Rev. 20:10, 14-15).
-Those belonging to Jesus will have eternal life in the new heavens and the new earth and live in ever-increasing joy to the glory of God (Mt.
-25:21; Rev. 21-22).
+The wicked and unbelieving will be consigned to hell, a place of eternal conscious punishment (Rev. 20: 10, 14-15).
+Those belonging to Jesus will have eternal life in the new heavens and the new earth and live in ever-increasing joy to the glory of God (Matt.
+25: 21; Rev. 21-22).

 Have a question about what we believe at Grace?
 Get in touch with a person on our leadership team by using the form below.